1895 Chicago Athletic Association football team: October 26: Newton AC

 In the first contest of C.A.A's trip east, the Athletics edged the men of Newton AC in the closing seconds of the first half.
 Under the watchful eyes of 2800 spectators, CAA had the ball on Newton's 5 yard line, with 35 seconds to go.
 First, second, and third down went by with no gain for the Chicago AA eleven.
 With 10 seconds remaining, it was still Chicago's possession, and with one last shove at the Newton defensive line, fullback Brown rolled into the endzone over a mass of players, achieving a walk-off touchdown and subsequent PAT.
 The game could have been won in the first half, had Chicago AA not fumbled on the Newton AC 4 yard line, but besides that the game was close and both sides held up well.
-Stevenson was the center of attention for the Athletics, holding the line firm and knocking back Newton's star player, Mr. Draper, numerous times throughout the contest.
+Stevenson was the center of attention for the Athletics, holding the line firm and knocking back Newton's star player, Fred Draper, numerous times throughout the contest.
 Brown also had a good game, and Bartl got injured.